 Ultimately, eating a nutritious and balanced diet is the best way to improve gut health and overcome the deficiencies and damage caused by drug dependency.
 Beyond the detox phase, patients learn how to overcome the stressors and triggers that typically send them into patterns of drug-seeking behaviors.
 Holistic treatment with nutritional support as a cornerstone can be valuable to anyone going through the substance abuse recovery process.

-It’s not uncommon for nutritional therapy in rehab to encourage patients to explore their options for creating a healthy lifestyle beyond rehab, inspire them to try new ways to exercise and encourage them to cultivate new hobbies and use their energy constructively.
+It’s not uncommon for nutritional therapy in rehab to encourage patients to explore their options for creating a healthy lifestyle beyond rehab, inspire them to try new ways to exercise, and encourage them to cultivate new hobbies and use their energy constructively.

 Finding the Right Treatment Center

-If you or a loved one struggle with any type of drug dependency, it is crucial to acknowledge that the longer the problem continues, the more severe the resulting consequences will be.
+If you or a loved one struggles with any type of drug dependency, it is crucial to acknowledge that the longer the problem continues, the more severe the resulting consequences will be.
 The self-neglect that often accompanies drug dependency is incredibly destructive, and someone suffering from an advanced substance abuse disorder may not be able to recognize the damage being done until it reaches dangerous levels.

 Finding the right treatment center can be challenging.
 It is imperative to find one that meets a high standard of clinical care and provides a wide range of effective holistic treatments and ongoing support.
 Find a treatment center that offers nutritional support and a firm understanding of gut health and how it relates to substance abuse.